OCLC-Developer-Network/devconnect_2018_wikibase/README.md

 Getting some sample data to load:

 The demonstration includes a Python script that reads in pre-assembled sample data for Wikibase items and properties from tab-delimited text files, and uses Pywikibot to create the entities in our Wikibase instance.
 These files can be retrieved from this OCLC Developer Network project, in its sample directory.
+To these files, you can clone this repo, with git clone https://github.com/OCLC-Developer-Network/devconnect_2018_wikibase.git

-Copy those files to the core/scripts/userscripts/ directory for your Pywikibot installation.
+Copy the files in the sample to the core/scripts/userscripts/ directory for your Pywikibot installation.

 Then try loading the sample data into your Wikibase, from the command line in the core directory, with the command:

-  python pwb.py /scripts/userscripts/classes.py
+  python pwb.py /scripts/userscripts/load.py

+(If you named your wikibase's pywikibot family something other than "devnetdemo", you'll have to hunt down that line in the load.py file and update it.
+Sorry about that!)